 The ‘herb room” is located in the old monastery’s bakery.

 There the herbs and plants are dried, crushed, and mixed in different series.

 Each series is then kept in a carefully numbered bag.
 The bags are finally delivered to the Aiguenoire distillery.

 The distillery of Aiguenoire, Entre-Deux-Guiers

 This distillery has been in operation since November 2017, and has been officially inaugurated on August 30th 2018.

 Each series of herbs and plants macerates in alcohol.

-The bottling line
+The bottling line in Voiron

-The automated bottling-line is located on the ground floor above the cellar.
+Partly automated, bottting and shipping activities take place on the ground floor above the cellar.